HOW IT WORKS

 Esther is a high school teacher, a filmmaker, and the founder of The Love Vote.
 She is moved to vote by her students, her friends, her godson, and her brother.

 Greg is a full-time start-up entrepreneur and part-time troublemaker.
-He thinks the only way we'll ever have a government that reflects our values is if people understand the importance of their vote.
+He thinks the way we'll have a government that reflects our values is if we all use our votes.

 Henrique Eisenmann is a Brazilian pianist and composer living in New York City.
 He works in multiple collaborations with dancers, poets, visual artists and other improvisers.

 Kareem is a digital media executive who believes in the power of story, poetry, pizza, and voting.

 Karen leads product teams for early-stage “Tech for Good” founders - technology that solves social or environmental problems.
 Her votes and work are defined by making a positive impact on society.

 K’naan is a poet, musician and filmmaker.
 He lives in the US, but can't vote here - yet.